swisnl/laravel-filesystem-local-encrypted/README.md

 response()->downloadEncrypted('/path/to/encrypted-file', 'foo-bar.txt');
 ```

-## Known limitations
+## Known issues/limitations

-Due to the encryption, some limitations apply:
+Due to the encryption, some issues/limitations apply:

+1. Encrypted data is — depending on what you encrypt — roughly 30-40% bigger.

+### Models

+1. You can't query or order columns that are encrypted in your SQL-statements, but you can query or sort the results using collection methods;
+2. All data is being serialized before it is encrypted — and unserialized after it is decrypted — so everything is stored exactly as how you provide it to the model.

+### Filesystem

 1. You can't use the public disk as that will download the raw encrypted files, so using `Storage::url()` and `Storage::temporaryUrl()` does not make sense;
 2. You can use streams with this disk, but internally we will always convert those to strings because the entire file contents need to be encrypted/decrypted at once.